True Summer vs Soft Summer

 1. Find Your Primary Characteristic

 This can be difficult to determine, since as a Summer you share all characteristics, regardless of your home season.
-The trick is finding out whether you are primarily light or primarily cool.
+The trick is finding out whether you are primarily cool or primarily muted.
 Which one is your dominant characteristic?

-What stands out more about your appearance: your cool, crisp undertone, or how blended and low-contrast your features are?
+Appearance: What stands out more about your appearance: your cool, crisp undertone (True Summer), or how blended and low-contrast your features are (Soft Summer)?

-Do you look better in colours that feel distinctly cool, or in colours that feel neutral, smoky, and softened?
+Cool vs neutral colors: Do you look better in colours that feel distinctly cool (True Summer), or in colours that feel neutral, smoky, and softened (Soft Summer)?

-Do colors like dusty rose, taupe, dusty blue, muted green feel effortless on you?
-Or do you look better in rose, slate blue, soft navy, cool mauve?
+Color Check: Do colors like dusty rose, taupe, dusty blue, muted green feel effortless on you (Soft Summer)?
+Or do you look better in rose, slate blue, soft navy, cool mauve (True Summer)?
 Which one feels more harmonious?

-When a colour is too cool, do you look pale and drained, or perfectly balanced?
+Wrong Color Check: When a colour is too cool, do you look pale and drained, or perfectly balanced?
 If overly cool colours start to look stark or draining, that’s a big clue you’re leaning Soft Summer.
+When a color is too muted, does it wash you out or does it harmonize with your appearance?
+If it washes you out, this points toward True Summer.

 2. Eye and Hair Color: